calebvarghese/k8-skeleton/README.md

 # Source
-But application in src folder and make sure it has an index.html file to point to in that folder.
+Put application in src folder and make sure it has an index.html file to point to in that folder.

 ## Kubernetes Deployment Notes
 1. Container is built on local machine